 Let F = R, the reals, so that the elliptic curve lives in the xy plane.
 When x approaches positive infinity, y increases as x to the 3/2 power.
 The curve is more than linear, and less than quadratic.
 It arcs upward towards infinity, while its lower half, reflected through the x axis, arcs downward towards -infinity.

-As x goes negative, p(x) becomes negative, and y2 cannot equal p(x).
+As x goes negative, p(x) becomes negative, and y2 cannot equal a negative number.
 The curve has a definite left edge where p(x) first equals 0.

 Here is a way to visualize the curve.
 Graph y = p(x), keep only the sections that lie above the x axis, take the square root, and reflect the result through the x axis.
 This is the elliptic curve in the xy plane.